TedPhillips1/portfolio-tracker/README.md

 - Added a footer component

 I used multiple targets for the intersection observer and used an if statement within the observer function to check which target has been intersected.
 This then triggered a different dispatch function for each.
 I then styled these, starting with a gradient but opted for a more simple shaded background in the end.
 Would like to add a 2x2 grid under the top div that animates in 1 by 1.

+### 5/3/2022

+- Added the chart.js react package
+- Built a line chart
+- styled it and fed it dummy data

+Unfortunately I couldn't style the chart.js line graph how i wanted to in the plan.
+I hoped to make the line color dynamic and change based on P&L. It is ok for now however, I may find a different package that can do that in the future.

+### 7/3/2022

+- Used the [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/) filing system
+- Started on the crypto page

+I decided to go for the [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/) filing system as it makes the most sense to me coming from a science background.
+I didnt't use the template folder as I didn't think I needed it however after doing a bit of coding using that method I now feel I need it so I will implement it next.